Chiddy Bang: 2011–2012: Peanut Butter and Swelly and Breakfast

-2013–present: Baggage Claim
+2013–2020: Baggage Claim, Noah Beresin's departure, and Adventure Records

-On June 18, 2014 it was announced that Beresin would be stepping back as an artist and focus on his producing.
+On June 18, 2014, it was announced that Beresin would be stepping back as an artist and focus on his producing.
 Anamege announced that he would be releasing a mixtape in late September called Baggage Claim, and released the first single, "Breathe", on August 19, 2013.
-Anamege released a second single on September 12, 2013 titled "HeartBeat" (featuring Two Guyz).
+Anamege released a second single on September 12, 2013, titled "HeartBeat" (featuring Two Guyz).
 On October 9 Anamege announced via Twitter that Baggage Claim would be released October 11, "Dropping baggage claim on Friday!".
-It was subsequently pushed back to October 16, 2013, and the release date is now September 2014, he announced this via SKEE radio on the show Anoother Dirty Night Radio, and also via Twitter saying a mixtape would drop late summer.
-Anamege ended up delaying the track again, and on February 22, 2015 he confirmed on Instagram that the "album" Baggage Claim will come in the spring of 2015.
+It was subsequently pushed back to October 16, 2013, and the release date is now September 2014, he announced this via SKEE radio on the show Another Dirty Night Radio, and also via Twitter saying a mixtape would drop late summer.
+Anamege ended up delaying the track again, and on February 22, 2015, he confirmed on Instagram that the "album" Baggage Claim will come in the spring of 2015.
 Also on the same day, Anamege posted on Facebook to say that he was "90 percent done with my album!".
 He also said that he "even managed to put together a few surprises".
-However, Baggage Claim is still unreleased.
+However, to this day, Baggage Claim remains unreleased.

+In 2015, Anamege either created his own record label, or was signed to one, by the name of 'ADVENTURE RECORDS' in Pennsylvania which was filed at the chamber of commerce as a Domestic Limited-Liability Company on July 21, 2015.
+This label has been credited as both the copyright and phonographic rights holder for all of Chiddy Bang's releases since then.

+However, Chiddy Bang did not release any music in the years 2013-2016 until returning with a trio of singles in 2017: "Been a While", "Same Old Thing" (produced by Russ), and "Came a Long Way" (featuring BeWill).
+Another trio of singles was released in 2018: "Does it Hurt?", "TLC", and "Ride", but the artist again ceased to release music in either 2019 or 2020.

+2021–present: Singles, Lunch, Keep the Change, and Saved by the Swell

+Two singles titled "Guava" and "Down" came out in 2021, followed by a total of 13 single releases in 2022 leading up to Chiddy Bang's long-awaited sophomore album Lunch in January 2023, followed two and a half months later by Keep the Change on April 7, 2023 and Saved by the Swell in November 2023.
+Numerous singles were released throughout 2023 along with the trio of albums.
+Chiddy Bang then started 2024 by adding two more singles to his discography, "Need You" in January and "Back and Forth" in March.